RoboSparrow/RoboSparrow.github.io/_posts/2017-10-01-lxhive-mongo-admin-queries.md

 ---

 Since 2014 I was heavily involved in all stages of the development of Brightcookie's xAPI LRS [lxHive](https://github.com/Brightcookie/lxHive).
-The difference to fully fledged alternatiuves like the excellent LearningLocker is that lxHive is **machine-to-machine** focussed and thus very hands-on and barebone.
+The difference to fully fledged LRS alternatives (LearningLocker) is that lxHive is **machine-to-machine** focussed and thus very hands-on and barebone.
 No UI, no reports and only a few dependencies, fast and lightweight.
-Oh yeah - and it's written **PHP** and **OS/server agnostic**.
+Oh yeah - and it's written PHP and OS/server agnostic.

 This means in order to administrate/configure lxHive you have to get your hands dirty, either via the [console](https://github.com/Brightcookie/lxHive/wiki/Using-the-X-console), the [config file](https://github.com/Brightcookie/lxHive/blob/master/src/xAPI/Config/Templates/Config.yml) or even via your preferred Mongo client